EndoUFM: Utilizing Foundation Models for Monocular depth estimation of endoscopic images: Experiments

-We evaluate the self-motion estimation performance of our method against other approaches using three image sequences from the SCARED dataset.
+The self-motion estimation performance of our method was evaluated against other approaches using three image sequences from the SCARED dataset.
 Table \ref{tabpose} presents the quantitative comparison results with highly competitive methods, AF-SfMLearner, MonoPCC, and EndoDAC.
-Our method achieves optimal performance across all three sequences, demonstrating an average reduction of 3.21\% compared to the next best result.
+Our method achieves optimal performance across all three sequences, representing an average improvement of 3.21\% over the second-best method.
 Fig. \ref{fig6} illustrates the predicted trajectories for three sequences from different methods, with all trajectories aligned at their starting points.
 Our method's trajectory is consistently the closest to the ground truth (represented by the black curve), exhibiting minimal trajectory drift.
-This demonstrates the superior performance of our approach in pose estimation.
+This demonstrates the superior performance of the proposed approach in pose estimation.